Jerome Frescobaldi: Merchant career

 Portrait of James IV of Scotland by Daniël Mijtens after a lost original.

-Frecobaldi supplied fabrics and cloth of gold used at the coronation of Henry VII of England in October 1485.
+Frescobaldi supplied fabrics and cloth of gold used at the coronation of Henry VII of England in October 1485.
 The English accounts record his name as "Jarome Frustobald".
 The materials included "cloth of gold tissue of purple ground", "white cloth of gold" for henchmen's gowns, and crimson and green satin for doublets and placards worn by henchmen and footmen.

 Frescobaldi subsequently worked to supply James IV of Scotland and his consort Margaret Tudor, and his name appears frequently in the published exchequer records and the manuscript household account.
 Frescobaldi arranged credit for Scottish clergy travelling in Europe, and was the factor for the foreign debts of Archbishop of St Andrews.
 He supplied fine textiles for costume, furnishing, and table linen.
 He was involved in imports from Bruges with a Scottish merchant and courtier, James Merchamestoun.
 Merchamestoun bought silverware and chairs of estate in 1503 for the king's marriage to Margaret Tudor, and Frescobaldi was involved with William Elphinstone, Bishop of Aberdeen, in financing these purchases.
 Another Scottish merchant buying in Flanders for the king at this time was James Hommyll, who imported tapestries, and hosted a group of Africans apparently including Ellen More for the king in his house on Edinburgh's High Street.